mohanmca/professional_certification/aws/3_5_aws_waf_shield_firewall_manager_ddos.md

   * WAF Metrics on CloudWatch
   * AllowedRequests, BlockedRequests, CountedRequests and PassedRequests

-## General prinple of monitoring or Monitoring checklist
+## General principle of monitoring or Monitoring checklist

 * What is the purpose of monitoring?
 * How often do you intend to monitor?
 * What elements do you want to monitor?
-* Are you looking to maintain reliablity and operational performance?
+* Are you looking to maintain reliability and operational performance?
 * Are you looking to understand trends to implement additional controls to your infrastructure?